 In our Garage Freezer

 A few years ago we had a GFCI trip in the garage.
-A week or so later we had a bunch of thawed, formerly frozen, meals and meat from a recent trip to Costco.
-Long story short… a sensor push would have saved us a couple hundred dollars by sending us a push notification to our phone.
+A week or so later we had a bunch of thawed, formerly frozen, meals and meat.
+Long story short… a sensorpush would have saved us a couple hundred dollars by sending us a push notification to our phone.

 Tracking humidity in a Boat or RV

-We own neither a boat nor an RV, so this is purely speculative and based on experiences of friends and family.
+We own neither a boat nor an RV, so this is purely speculative.
+But it is based on experiences of friends and family.

 In more humid climates moisture can wreak havoc on a stored vehicle.
-A wireless thermometer would definitely help give you an idea of what’s going on in that stored RV or boat, and then give you a good starting point for adding counter measures.
-We would probably use it to keep an eye on the amount of desiccant dehumidification required… that is if we were lucky enough to have a sweet boat or Airstream stored away somewhere.
+A wireless thermometer would definitely help give you an idea of what’s going on in that stored RV or boat.
+From there you have a good starting point for adding counter measures.
+We would probably use it to keep an eye on the amount of desiccant dehumidification required.
+That is if we were lucky enough to have a sweet boat or Airstream stored away somewhere.

 In a cooler or RV Fridge

-Speaking of RV’s and boats…. a sensor push would be a great way to keep tabs on the temperature inside a cooler or fridge while camping.
-We just need to figure out how to set it up so the sensor push gives us a heads up when the kids are melting ice while snooping around in the cooler.
+Speaking of RV’s and boats….
+A sensor push is a great way to keep tabs on the temperature inside a cooler or fridge while camping.
+We just need to figure out how to get a heads up when the kids snooping around in the cooler.

 Wi-Fi Thermometers and Hygrometers

-We should point out that the Sensor Push isn’t technically a Wi-Fi device.
+We should point out that the Sensorpush isn’t technically a Wi-Fi device.
 The individual sensors transmit via Bluetooth.
-We had no problems with data transmission while using our sensor push.
+We had no problems with data transmission while using it.
 But, it would be nice to have a true Wi-Fi wireless thermometer for times when we’re away from home.

-The good news is that the makers of Sensor Push have a solution.
-It costs about twice as much as a single sensor, but their Wi-Fi gateway will give you all of the functionality you could possible want.
-By the way… for the price of a sensor and gateway you’re spending about the same as you would on a true Wi-Fi wireless temperature sensor.
+The good news is that there is a solution.
+It costs about twice as much as a single sensor.
+However, their Wi-Fi gateway will give you all of the functionality you could possible want.
+A sensor and gateway you’ll set you back about as much as a true Wi-Fi wireless temperature sensor.
 The benefit is that you can expand your network of Sensorpush sensors on the cheap… compared to actual Wi-Fi devices.

 The other benefit of grabbing a Wi-Fi gateway, is that Bluetooth will kill the battery in your smartphone.
-With your sensor push app running it goes looking for an update from the sensor(s) every 60 seconds.
+With the app running it goes looking for an update from the sensor(s) every 60 seconds.
 A Wi-Fi setup would presumably help with battery drain since it’s more efficient than Bluetooth.

-If you at all curious or interested in perfecting the conditions inside your home or office, we highly recommend picking up a Sensor Push or similar product to keep tabs on temperature and moisture.
+If you’re curious or interested in perfecting conditions inside your home or office, give one a try.

 Now let’s hope someone builds a Wi-Fi odor and dust sensor.